aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/dwg-file-operations/list-all-layouts/_index.md

 | No layout names printed | The drawing contains only model space (no paper layouts). | Use a drawing that includes at least one paper space layout. |
 | `Unsupported format` error | Using an older Aspose.CAD version. | Update to the latest Aspose.CAD for Java release. |

-## Frequently Asked Questions
+## Frequently asked questions

 **Q1: Is Aspose.CAD for Java compatible with the latest AutoCAD versions?**
 A1: Yes, Aspose.CAD for Java is regularly updated to ensure compatibility with the latest AutoCAD releases.

 **Q2: Can I use Aspose.CAD for Java for commercial projects?**
 A2: Absolutely!
 Aspose.CAD for Java offers commercial licenses to support your business needs.
-Visit [here](https://purchase.aspose.com/buy) to explore licensing options.
+Visit the [Aspose purchase page](https://purchase.aspose.com/buy) to explore licensing options.

 **Q3: Are there any sample drawings available for testing?**
 A3: Yes, you can find sample drawings in the “DWGDrawings” directory within the Aspose.CAD for Java package.